Peter-Mwangi254/AWS-Cloud-Architecting-Project/README.md

 ---

 ## Features and Functionality
 ### 1. Key Features
-- List and briefly describe the primary features of your project.

-**Example:**
-- `Autoscaling`: Automatically adjusts the number of instances based on traffic.
+- `Autoscaling`: Automatically adjusts the number of instances based on traffic to ensure the application can handle varying loads efficiently.
+This feature allows the system to scale up during high demand and scale down during low usage, optimizing resource utilization.
-- `Highly Available`: Built using multi-AZ deployment.
-- `Cost Optimization`: Utilizes AWS pricing models such as Reserved Instances or Spot Instances.
+- `Highly Available`: Built using a multi-AZ (Availability Zone) deployment to provide redundancy and failover capabilities.
+This ensures the application remains operational even if one Availability Zone experiences an outage, delivering continuous service to users.

 ### 2. AWS Services Used
 - Provide a list of AWS services with a short explanation of their role in the project.